Avid smokers know how poorly nicotine stains the skin and teeth.

 Step 3.
 Apply the odor sealing primer

-In a bucket, put stain-blocking primer.
+In a bucket, pour some stain-blocking primer.

 Now dip a 2-inch angled paint brush’s tip into it.